KEVIN HAYGARTH – INTERIM DIRECTOR

-Football Team: Newcastle United FC Favourite Object: So much to choose but a recent object is from the Justin Campaign; it’s a pink and blue sparkly world cup, so what’s not to like!
+Football Team: Newcastle United FC Favourite Object: So much to choose but I’m gong to say an object from the Justin Campaign; it’s a pink and blue sparkly world cup, so what’s not to like!
 The serious message is though that the Justin Campaign is working towards ending homophobia in the beautiful game.

 JON SUTTON – CREATIVE PROGRAMMES OFFICER

 Football Team: Blackpool FC Favourite Object: Stanley Matthews’ shirt from the 1953 final, for obvious reasons (see football team)!

 IAN PENROSE – CHAIR OF TRUSTEES

 Ian is the CEO of Sportech PLC, and has led its strategic repositioning and business turnaround into one of the world’s largest pools and tote betting organisations, focusing on highly regulated markets worldwide.
 With the main headquarters in London, with operational offices in the UK, USA, Europe and Asia.
 Sportech provides pari-mutuel betting on football, horseracing and greyhounds, together with a developing e-gaming business.
 Prior to joining Sportech, Ian was CEO of Arena Leisure Plc, where he built the UK’s largest horseracing and media group.
 He is also a keen supporter of Preston North End.

 DAVID MARTLAND – SECRETARY